Right to counsel

 Legislation, Civil Contempt in Family Court

-Moreover, In Kennedy v.
-Kennedy, 847 A.2d 1104, 1107-08 Conn.
-App.
-2004), the court held that "a court's failure to advise a party of the right to counsel in a contempt proceeding in which he faces potential incarceration, and in the event he is indigent, to court-appointed counsel, is fatal to the finding of contempt and any order related thereto ....
-Moreover, a waiver of a right to counsel 'should be clearly determined by the trial court, and it would be fitting and appropriate for that determination to appear on the record."
+[A] court's failure to advise a party of the right to counsel in a contempt proceeding in which he faces potential incarceration, and in the event he is indigent, to court-appointed counsel, is fatal to the finding of contempt and any order related thereto ....
+Moreover, a waiver of a right to counsel 'should be clearly determined by the trial court, and it would be fitting and appropriate for that determination to appear on the record.

 Appointment of Counsel: categorical Qualified: no